 Eating each meal at consistent and appropriate times not only brings some consistency to your daily routine, but will get your digestive juices flowing strong, as your system will be preparing for your meal before the food even comes.
 This practice will help regulate your digestion, balance your emotions, and keep you energized throughout the day!

 Here is a general chart that lists the ideal meal times, as well as the proper qualities of each meal:

 *During the summer months, your dinner can be eaten slightly later if needed (but no later than 7pm).

 Herbal Regimen of the Week

 Take a digestive appetizer before each meal.

 A common Ayurvedic practice is to ignite the digestive fire (Agni) with a stimulating herbal appetizer before each meal.
-This can be something as simple as ginger tea with honey, or something a bit more powerful like our Agni Elixir.
+This can be something as simple as ginger tea with honey.
 Depending on your digestive needs, these can be taken up to three times daily, 15 to 30 minutes prior to eating.

-If you prefer a DIY home remedy, here is a recipe for our Ginger, Honey and Lime Digestive Appetizer!
+Here’s a DIY home remedy recipe for our Ginger, Honey and Lime Digestive Appetizer!

 Week Two Recap

 Recipe Suggestions of the Week

 Here is a light, easy-to-digest recipe that will keep you energized and nourished by providing you with some essential protein, fiber, vitamins and minerals.
 This warm, nutrient-rich meal is perfect for the cooler months as it contains a handful of grounding root veggies and of course some warming digestive spices!
 This lentil soup recipe can be enjoyed on its own or over a warm bowl of whole grains such as quinoa or brown rice.
 Click here for the full recipe!